DRC

 Assent Requirements

 As per the G-EthicalEval, a child's ability to give informed assent to participate in research is globally established at the minimum age of 13.
 The research team should consider the complexity of the research and other aspects to raise this age, but never go below it.
 A minor’s legal representative(s) and/or guardian(s) must provide consent for the minor to participate in the research.
-Once the minor reaches the minimum age of 13, he/she must also give his/her assent.
+Once the minor reaches the minimum age of 13, the minor must also give assent.
 It is therefore necessary to first obtain the consent of the legal representative(s) and/or guardian(s), and then the assent of the child.

 The G-EthicalEval further indicates that the refusal of the legal representative(s) and/or guardian(s) or child constitutes dissent and precludes the child's participation in the research.